-The school will ensure that all EAL pupils have access to statutory assessments, making full use of special arrangements including first language assessment/support where appropriate.
+The school will ensure that all EAL pupils have access to statutory assessments, making full use of special arrangements if and when needed.
+This may include assessment from a trained interpreter.

 Assessment methods are checked for cultural bias and action is taken to remove any bias that is identified.